Dre Campbell Farm

 Fruit flies can be very pesky, attacking a wide range of fruit and vegetable crops and even invading your house.
 However, you can easily and inexpensively create a DIY fruit fly trap using vinegar.

-Add a few drops of dish soap to a small bowl of vinegar.
-Let it stay uncovered for the flies to fly in.
+Just add a few drops of dish soap to a small bowl of vinegar.
+Let it stay uncovered for the flies to come in.

-The soap cuts the surface tension of the solution, causing the flies to sink, and the vinegar will kill them.
-This bait also traps and kills fungus gnats.
+The soap lowers the solution’s surface tension, causing the flies to sink, and the vinegar kills them.
+This bait may also help trap adult fungus gnats, but does not eliminate infestations.

 2. Keep Some Animals Away